Really French

 Merry Christmas and Happy New Year !

 How to say Merry Christmas and Happy New Year in French?
 Like many other countries, December is a month of celebration in France.
-Christmas and the New Year's Eve are the main festivities. (more…)
+Christmas and New Year's Eve are the main festivities. (more…)

 Read More